-I don’t know about you, but whenever I hear the term “Buyer’s Journey,” I always end up visualizing images of bright-eyed, ambitious, everyday folk embarking on a long, meandering expedition through perilous obstacles in pursuit of an epic quest to accomplish an impossible task.
+I don’t know about you, but whenever I hear the term “buyer’s journey,” I always visualize images of bright-eyed, ambitious, everyday folk embarking on a long, meandering expedition through perilous obstacles in pursuit of an epic quest to accomplish an impossible task.
 Is that just me?
-Oh, whoops – I’m thinking of the Hero’s Journey, not the Buyer’s Journey.
-Although, now that I’m thinking about it, the Buyer’s Journey does actually have a lot in common with the Hero’s Journey.
+Or am I thinking about the hero’s journey?
+Although, thinking about it, they do actually have a lot in common.

 It might be a silly comparison, but focusing on the similarities between the way we tell stories and the way we make decisions can help you better understand the psychology of your prospective customers – especially when creating and using video content to help your sales funnels.
 Video content helps you to better engage with your prospective clients along every step of their buyer’s journey, and better convince them to choose you over the competition.

 Hopefully, you’ve already done your research and you’ve started to understand and define who your potential buyers are with a buyer persona.
 By doing so, you can better map the video content you create to their individual buyer’s journey.
 The goal of the content you create will be to address the challenges and concerns your buyers face in each phase of their journey, and video content is the best content for the job.

 Here is how you can integrate video content into each area of your marketing funnel to engage your buyers on their own hero’s journey towards buying your product.

 Act One: Engaging Your Prospective Customers in the Awareness Stage

 The buyer’s journey begins with the awareness stage.
 This is the stage where your prospective buyer first learns he or she has a problem.

 Using The Lord of the Rings: The Fellowship of the Ring as an example, this would be the phase where Frodo learns about the one ring and all the trouble with the bad guys trying to take it from him.